jasperlg/AccessControlApp/README.md

 To develop further on this project, you can run the application locally and write python in the /api folder.
 You might restart the container running `docker compose up` while developping.

-To develop the frontend, it's best practise to `npm install` and `yarn serve` in the web folder, so you can develop quite fast.
-In the ./dist folder your project is build.
+To develop the frontend, it's best practise to `yarn` and `yarn start` in the web folder, so you can develop quite fast.
+In the web/build folder your project is build.

 You can deploy by rebuilding the images and pushing them to ducker hub.

 ## Roadmap

+- Front-end technologie changed to react.ts

 - building and using the created docker images to deploy on production
 - Build a frontend in Vue.js